Sleep Apnea Treatment In Litchfield Park, AZ

 • Struggle to breathe while asleep with no snoring sound

-These periods of stopped breathing are often followed by a gasping or choking sound.
-The person with sleep apnea will partially awaken in order to breathe, leading to fragmented sleep patterns.
+For patients with sleep apnea, periods of stopped breathing are often followed by a gasping or choking sound.
+This leads to fragmented sleep patterns.

 Sleep apnea can be measured by the number of times you stop or reduce your breathing every hour.
 Together, these events are counted and referred to as the Apnea-Hypopnea Index (AHI).